Welcoming Our Students Back: Restoring Safe Schools

 • We have a student that is from thunder bay that refuses to wear a mask due to PTSD/ Trauma.
 States this is an exception in Ontario wants to know if she is exempt in Manitoba and what rules are in place regarding this?

-RandyEllingson asked over 3 years ago
+RandyEllingson asked about 4 years ago

 To reduce the spread of COVID-19, it is most effective to use a layered approach, including physical distancing, physical barriers, masks, hygiene practices, and cleaning, and to develop administrative measures that support individuals to consistently follow personal preventive practices that decrease the number of interactions while increasing the safety of interactions that occur.
 Wearing non-medical masks is an additional layer of protection that can help to prevent the infectious respiratory droplets of an unknowingly infected person (the wearer) from coming into contact with other people.
 This follows public health advice that a mask may be a helpful tool to reduce the risk of infection or transmission when an individual cannot be two metres from others.